-7. LONG-TERM DEBT
+7. DEBT

-Long Term Debt Consists of the following items:
+Long Term Debt:

 Oregon Limited Pension Bond Series 2002 - On October 31, 2002 the District issued \$1,738,361 of Limited Tax Pension Bonds, Series 2002.
 The proceeds were used to pay off the outstanding PERS debt.
 Interest is payable at various times with interest rates ranging from 2.06% to 6.10%.
-Principal is due on June 30th of each year.
+Principal is due on June 30^{th} of each year.
+Upon default, the owners of 25% or more of the outstanding principal of the bonds may take any actions available at law or in equity as may appear necessary or desirable to enforce or to protect any of the rights of the owners of the bonds.
+However, the bonds shall not be subject to acceleration.